tlacombe/homogeneousUROT/README.md

 # HUROT: An Homogeneous formulation of Unbalanced Regularized Optimal Transport.

-This repository provides code related to this preprint (link to appear soon).
+This repository provides code related to [this preprint](https://arxiv.org/abs/2201.02082).

 This is an alpha version and is likely to be modified in the future.
 Any suggestion or feedback is welcome!